Shaaali/identity-apps/docs/guides/users/manage-collaborators.md

 3. Go to **Roles** and assign the roles.
     <img :src="$withBase('/assets/img/guides/users/assign-roles-to-collaborator.png')" alt="Assign roles to collaborator">
 4. Click **Update**.

+For details on available roles and the permissions assigned to them, see <a :href="$withBase('/references/user-management/user-roles/')">Asgardeo User Roles</a>.

 ## Delete a collaborator